blockandchainco/documentation/gettingstarted.md

 The following 5 steps will help you get started.
-1. Install the latest [.NET Core 3.0 Preview SDK](https://dotnet.microsoft.com/download/dotnet-core/3.0) Release.
+1. Install the latest [.NET Core 3.0 Preview SDK](https://aka.ms/netcore3download) Release.
 2. Install the Blazor templates by running the following command in a command shell:
     ```
-    dotnet new -i Microsoft.AspNetCore.Blazor.Templates::3.0.0-preview6.19307.2
+    dotnet new -i Microsoft.AspNetCore.Blazor.Templates::3.0.0-preview7.19365.7
     ```
 3. Follow the guidance for your choice of tooling
     1. For Visual Studio:
-        1. Install the latest Visual Studio preview with the **ASP.NET and web development** workload
+        1. Install the latest Visual Studio preview with the **ASP.NET and web development** workload.
+Note, the unblocked platform only works on requires Visual Studio 2019 16.3 Preview 1, which is now available!
-        2. Install the latest Blazor extension from the Visual Studio Marketplace
-        3. Install the latest unblocked platform extension from the Visual Studio Marketplace
+        2. Install the latest [unblocked platform extension](https://marketplace.visualstudio.com/items?itemName=BlockandChainCompany.unblocked-simple) from the Visual Studio Marketplace
-        4. Create a new project
+        3. Create a new project
-        5. Select Unblocked Community Edition Project
+        4. Select Unblocked Community Edition Project
-        6. Provide a project name in the **Project name** field or accept the default project name.
+        5. Provide a project name in the **Project name** field or accept the default project name.
 Confirm the Location entry is correct or provide a location for the project.
 Select **Create**.
-        7. Press **F5** to run the app.
+        6. Press **F5** to run the app.
-    2. For Visual Studio Code
+    2. For Visual Studio Code *NOTE: Visual Studio Code Support is not yet available*
-        1. Install Visual Studio Code.
-        2. Install the latest C# for Visual Studio Code extension.
-        3. Execute the following command from a command shell:
-            ```
-                dotnet new blazor -o WebApplication1
-            ```
-        4. Open the WebApplication1 folder in Visual Studio Code.
-        5. Execute dotnet run from the app's project folder.
-        6. In a browser, navigate to https://localhost:5001.
-    3. For .Net Core CLI
+    3. For .Net Core CLI *NOTE: CLI Support is not yet aviailable**
-        1. Execute the following commands from a command shell
-            ```
-            dotnet new blazor -o WebApplication1
-            cd WebApplication1
-            dotnet run
-            ```

 Multiple pages are available from tabs in the sidebar:
 * Home
 * Counter
 * Fetch Data
+* Address Management

+You can see the status of the unblocked node by clicking the node icon.

 On the Counter page, select the Click me button to increment the counter without a page refresh.
 Incrementing a counter in a webpage normally requires writing JavaScript, but Razor components provide a better approach using C#.